Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 Tagged as: Ezine, Indezine, News, PowerPoint

-Learn about special yellow handles that allow you to manipulate shapes in PowerPoint 2016 for Mac.
+Learn about the Quick Access Toolbar in PowerPoint 2016 for Mac.

 Filed Under: